 Word Study on Judge/Judgment (krinō/krisis) in John

-John 7:51 “Our law does not judge people without first giving them a hearing to find out what they are doing, does it?”
+John 7:51 [Nicodemus, who had gone to Jesus before, and who was one of the Pharisees, asked,] “Our law does not judge people without first giving them a hearing to find out what they are doing, does it?”

-John 16:8-11 “And when he comes, he [the Paraclete] will prove the world wrong about sin and righteousness and judgment: 9 about sin, because they do not believe in me; 10 about righteousness, because I am going to the Father and you will see me no longer; 11 about judgment, because the ruler of this world has been condemned.”
+John 16:8-11 [Jesus said to his disciples,] “And when [the Paraclete] comes, he will prove the world wrong about sin and righteousness [dikaiosynē, “justice”] and judgment: 9 about sin, because they do not believe in me; 10 about righteousness, because I am going to the Father and you will see me no longer; 11 about judgment, because the ruler of this world has been condemned.”

 John 19:13 When Pilate heard these words, he brought Jesus outside and sat on the judge’s bench at a place called The Stone Pavement, or in Hebrew Gabbatha.